Board of Directors

 Recruiting New Board Members!

-Are you interested in helping shape the future of The Delores Project?
-Learn more about the role of a board member by reading the position description.
+Are you interested in helping shape the future of our community by joining The Delores Project's Board of Directors?
+You can learn more about the role by reading the position description.

 Brenda, along with her family, has been volunteering with the Delores Project since 2008.
 She is recently retired.
 Previously the Manager of Volunteer Services, Family and Community Engagement, at Denver Public Schools.
 She has over 25 years of professional volunteer management experience, including leading volunteer engagement while working at Denver Health, University Hospital, and The Adult Learning Source.
 During her professional career, she has volunteered with a number of community non-profits.
 This has given her the opportunity to serve on the Board of Directors with several organizations: Clinica Tepeyac, a non-profit healthcare clinic, Denver Health Foundation, and Director of Volunteers in Agencies (DOVIA).
 She has also served on several advisory committees: DPS Career Education Center Middle College, 9 Health Fair, Denver Employees Combined Campaign and the Advisory Chair, VOA Retired Senior Volunteer Program, and the Colorado Association of Partners in Education.
 Ms. Vasquez has received multiple awards for community service, including the Colorado Rapid Hispanics in Philanthropy Award and the VOA, RSVP Volunteer Coordinator of the Year, and Minoru Yasui Community Volunteer Award.
 She graduated from North High School and went on to earn her Bachelor of Arts Degree in Communications from the University of Colorado at Denver where she served on the CU-Denver Alumni Board of Directors.
 Continuing her education, she would earn her Masters in Nonprofit Management from Regis University.
 She is a native of Denver and married with two children, Marisol and Luis, who are both DPS Alumni.